felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 If the 'sightDistance' is decreased, DustBot will find more difficult to collect Trash from Pubs.
 Simulations of this possibility create a big amount of Trash at the beginning, until the Pub is discovered.
 A solution can be applying an increasing 'sightDistance' that is proportional to the total Trash in the Festival.
 This would allow, in case some Trash accumulates in a hidden part of the Map, to let this Pubs to be discovered.

 ## Reinforcement Learning

+PartyLovers are now implemented with a random music taste change through `reflex considerNewMusicGenre`.
+The ConcertHalls are now implemented with a trend following algorithm.
+Through time, PartyLovers will move their preference to different music genres, as so will do the ConcertHalls.

+`int changeMusicTasteThreshold <- 92;` Represent the probability, for every PartyLover, not to change its music tastes at every step.
+This parameters can be changed during execution.